-Horse therapy is a unique form of animal assisted therapy.
-It is an experiential therapy,…
+Horse therapy is a unique form of animal-assisted therapy.
+It is an experiential therapy, meaning…

 Don’t Let Trauma Ruin Your Life

 Have you suffered trauma that is so devastating that it is currently ruining your life?
 Are you, perhaps, the parent of a child that has experience some form of trauma and want to know how you can help your child?

 The facts for children alone are startling: Every year more than five million children in the United States (about 7 percent) experience an extreme traumatic event.
 Some three million, or five percent, are subsequently diagnosed with post-traumatic stress disorder.
 Today, there are between 15 and 30 million (20 to 50 percent) children living in the United States that are either the victims or witnesses of violence.

 But trauma can affect anyone, child or adult.
 A traumatic event is defined as a sudden and unexpected occurrence that causes intense fear and may also involve the threat of physical harm.
 These include events such as an accident, the death of a loved one, a life-threatening illness, abuse, a natural disaster, war, and immigration-related trauma.